Dictogloss

 What are your thoughts about Dicto Gloss, an ESL activity that works on speaking or writing and listening?
 Leave a comment below and let us know what you think.

-Also be sure to give this article a share on Twitter, Pinterest, or Facebook.
+Also be sure to share this article on Twitter, Pinterest, or Facebook.
 It’ll help other people, like yourself find this useful resource.

 Actually it’s a very helpful activity and as a teacher I’m used to doing it to my students and I recommend it to all other English teachers.Thank you for the details I didn’t know about !